godalming123/common-assembly/readme.md

     - N-body simulation
     - Indexed access to a sequence of 12 integers
     - Generate mandlebrot set portable bitmap file
-    - Calculations with arbritrary precesion arithmatic
+    - Calculations with arbitrary precision arithmetic
     - Allocate, traverse, and deallocate binary trees
     - Sort a list
     - Search for prime numbers